 - Income verification such as bank account statement

 - Proof of residence such as a utility bill

 - Proof of registration for all cars

 - Proof of car insurance

 Not all financial institutions offer consolidation services specifically aimed at combining auto loans.
-However, banks and credit unions might be able to provide essentially the same service under the umbrella term of loan consolidation.
+Car dealers are barred from combining different auto loans into one consolidated loan due to lender agreements, said Chris Sondesky, executive director at CF Search Marketing.
+However, banks and credit unions might be able to provide essentially the same service under the umbrella term of “loan consolidation.”

-Since the vehicles associated with the auto loan act as collateral for lenders, their present valuation can either make or break your hopes of auto loan consolidation.
-When considering an auto loan consolidation, always keep in mind that the value of one car must be high enough to cover the remaining loan balance for both car loans.
-If your unique loan situation applies to this requirement, and if your credit history is in order, you might be on your way to a streamlined repayment plan and greater savings.
+Because the vehicles associated with the auto loan act as collateral for lenders, their present valuation can either make or break your hopes of auto loan consolidation.
+When considering an auto loan consolidation, keep in mind that the value of one car must be high enough to cover the remaining loan balance for both car loans.
+If your unique loan situation applies to this requirement and if your credit history is in order, you might be on your way to a streamlined repayment plan — and greater savings.